 Whatever you do, don’t be afraid to let your employees partake in your business’s financial success – it’s the best incentive you can give them.

 If you’re more of a skeptic about Sam Walton and his business philosophy, the summary will rather confirm your hunch – I think it’s fairly critic of the man (although not neglecting to highlight his good sides).
-The book sheds a much more positive light on him.
+Sam Walton: Made In America sheds a much more positive light on him.